mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option:: --skip=<skip_objects>

-   Specify objects to skip in the operation in the form of a comma-separated list (no spaces).
-Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB.
+   Specify objects to skip in the operation as a comma-separated list (no spaces).
+Permitted values are CREATE_DB, DATA, EVENTS, FUNCTIONS, GRANTS, PROCEDURES, TABLES, TRIGGERS, VIEWS.

 .. option:: --skip-blobs

-   Do not import blob data.
+   Do not import BLOB data.

 .. option:: --verbose, -v

-   Control how much information is displayed.
-This option can be used multiple times to increase the amount of information.
+   Specify how much information to display.
+Use this option multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.